fcrepo3/fcrepo-before33/readme.txt

 By default, each test will run using the demo objects in FOXML format.
-To run the same tests using the demo objects in METS or Atom format, add one of the following to the line
+To run the same tests using the demo objects in METS, Atom, or Atom Zip format, add one of the following to the line above:
-above:

   -Ddemo.format=mets
   -Ddemo.format=atom
+  -Ddemo.format=atom-zip

 There are some system tests that are not included in the system test suites due to the time required to execute the test,